qyqsoft/Bitwarden-Vault-Cleaner/README.md

 Procedure:

 Download Bitwarden Vault Cleaner Release.
 Please download only from this page, because only here I can guarantee that there are no spy procedures built into the tool.
+Unpack Bitwarden.Vault.Cleaner.7z.

 1. Export your Bitwarden Vault under Tools -> Export Vault as a .csv file.
-2. Open Bitwarden Vault Cleaner and load the csv file you just created.
+2. Open "Bitwarden Vault Cleaner.exe" and load the csv file you just created.
 3. Select the criteria for comparison that will be used to find duplicate entries by clicking/unclicking the checkboxes.
 By default all of them are selected.
 4. Click the Clean button and the duplicate entries will be eliminated.
 5. if you want you can combine entries that differ only in the URI by clicking the Combine button.